We are no longer recruiting new participants

 The RESTORE clinical trial is a large scale research study in Australia exploring back pain treatments.
 We are trying to measure how effective existing treatments are for people with persistent low back pain, while also testing newer forms of treatment that involve individualised movement rehabilitation.

-Participating in this trial will help us to improve the treatments available to the millions people around the world who live with persistent low back pain.
+Participants in this trial are helping us to improve the treatments available to the millions people around the world who live with persistent low back pain.

 The problem of back pain

 Low Back Pain (LBP) is the number one cause of disability in Australia and its costs exceed those of cancer and diabetes combined [1, 2, 3].
 Commonly used treatments in primary care (e.g. going to your GP or physiotherapist) produce only modest effects at best that are not sustained over time, and over half the people seeking care have persistent symptoms or recurrence of pain after one year .
 Current care models seem to be failing, with LBP-related disability increasing 45% from 1990 to 2010 .

 Therefore, there is an urgent need for more effective interventions for those patients who do not improve with early management, in order to reduce chronicity and limit the number of people receiving expensive and potentially harmful interventions when they don't need to.

 We have now recruited our entire sample of participants and are no longer looking for more people to join the study.
 For people who are already participating in RESTORE, we will contact you with a summary of the results once we have all the data.
 This is likely to be around February 2022.
 We are very grateful to all our dedicated participants and those who have shown an interest in this research.